 If you are a beginner in the animation industry, you would need some time to get accustomed to these prominent file formats.
 However, you need to keep in perspective the fact that every file format would not support entire array of file properties and may be suited for specific purposes.
 In order to get optimum outcome from each format, you need to fulfill its unique requirements.

-All formats have been developed over time to facilitate seamless creation of 3d animations.
+All formats have been developed over time to facilitate seamless creation of 3d animation.
 Each file format comes accompanied with its own set of benefits and support specific development environments.
 This implies that if the wrong format is used for a purpose, the support system would fail to deliver appropriately.

 The file formats have an important role to play during conversion of 3D models from one system to another to ensure compatibility with different software packages.
 If you are desirous of animating a model, you need to save it in proper file format.
 Also, you may be sharing your designs with clients or vendors frequently.
 If the person does not use the same format, you have to convert it into an appropriate format.
 With the help of proper file format, you can transmit data in a manner that information is readily usable by the receiver.